-Tired of constantly packing up her belongings, traveling nurse Natalie is looking for a tiny home that can move with her on her various job assignments across the country.
-She's hoping to find a house large enough to live comfortably in with her dog Jasper, but that's small enough to tow with her compact car.
-With the help of her friend Patrick, Natalie's set out on a 370 mile journey to Mountain View, Arkansas to find the tiny home that's right for her But with a budget of $15,000 and a new job in Denver starting soon, will she find a traveling house that fits the bill?
+A traveling nurse is looking for a tiny home that can move with her on her various job assignments across the country.
+She wants a house large enough to live comfortably with her dog, but small enough to tow with her compact car.

-Recently retired, Cyndy's looking to make a BIG change.
-She's starting a new life and trading in her conventionally-sized town house in the Colorado cold for a tiny home on the Big Island of Hawaii - her dream destination.
-Her daughter Hannah's traveled to The Big Island during her college spring break and together they're searching for a tiny house on wheels where Cyndy can live a green lifestyle off the grid.
-But with a budget of $60,000 and a taste for the ecelectic, will Cyndy find her perfect tiny home in paradise?
+A new retiree is trading in her Colorado townhouse for a tiny home on the Big Island of Hawaii.
+She's looking for a house on wheels where she can live a green lifestyle off the grid.
+With a budget of $60,000 and a taste for the eclectic, she's hoping to find the perfect piece of island paradise.

 Newlyweds Eric and Anna are ready to move out of the cramped quarters at her parents' house in Carmel Valley, California, and into a home of their own.
 But they won't be moving very far.
 They plan to buy a tiny home and put it right in her mom and dad's backyard.
 The couple heads to the tiny home mecca of Portland, Oregon, where miniscule 200 square foot homes, and custom built reclaimed trailers will give them, and their $55,000 budget, the squeeze.

-With the lease on his shared apartment ending, 20-something Nils is ready to purchase his very first home in Columbus, OH.
-With most of his time taken up by work and play, he's searching for a micro mancave that's both easy-to-care-for and within walking and biking distance to his work in Columbus's Short North district.
-But with a budget of $130,000 in a difficult market, will he find the perfect no-frills bachelor pad?
+A single, twenty-something buyer is ready to purchase his first home in Columbus, Ohio.
+With most of his time taken up by work and play, he's searching for a low-maintenance micro man cave within walking distance to his job.

-After experiencing some financial setbacks, Adam, Jennipher-Leigh, and their two kids have decided to downsize from their 1500 sq. ft. house into something that they can own outright.
-They're looking for a mobile tiny home that can accommodate their growing family, keep them safe from unpredictable Florida weather, and move them towards their goal of a debt-free lifestyle.
-With a budget of $30,000 and three vastly different options to choose from, will they find a tiny home that fits the bill?
+After some financial setbacks, a couple decides to downsize into something that they can own.
+They're looking for a mobile tiny home that can fit their growing family, keep them safe from unpredictable weather and move them towards a debt-free lifestyle.

-Tired of living off-the-grid, Massachusetts teacher Joel is ready to upgrade his rustic cabin in the woods and get back to civilization.
+A Massachusetts teacher is ready to upgrade his rustic cabin in the woods and get back to civilization.
 He's looking for a tiny home with indoor plumbing that's close to his work, where he can still raise his chickens and grow a large garden.
-But with a budget of $150,000 and a difficult New England housing market, will he find a tiny piece of conventional paradise to call his own?

-Charleston, SC couple Jim and Miranda agree that they need to simplify their lives, but don't agree on much else.
-They're searching for a tiny home with enough space for themselves and their two dogs.
-But their design aesthetics couldn't be more different.
-With a budget of $140,000 and a challenging housing market, will they find the perfect tiny home they can both love?
+A Charleston, South Carolina, couple agrees they need to simplify their lives.
+They're searching for a tiny home with enough space for themselves and their two dogs, but their design aesthetics couldn't be more different.

-With dreams of having an off grid tiny home, newly single Girard is searching San Diego, California for a 200 sq. ft. rustic cabin on wheels that has solar panels and a composting toilet.
-Can practical minded sister Melissa convince him to get a more modern home with enough space to entertain and still stay within his $50,000 budget?
+A newly single buyer searches San Diego for a 200-square-foot rustic cabin on wheels that has solar panels and a composting toilet.
+However, his practical-minded sister wants him to get a more modern home with enough space to entertain.